heeropang/VirtualPullDown/fast_predict/README.md

 -----------------------------
 ## Usage
-The script asks for amino acid sequence (limited to < 200) to be predicted and returns an ouput file in pdb.
+The script asks for amino acid sequence (limited to < 400 residues) to be predicted and returns an ouput file in pdb.
 The predicted structure will be displayed in PyMol for the user to decide the region to truncate.
 Once PyMol closes, the user can input the unique protein sequence (at least 4 residues or longer) of the region to truncate.
 The user can also decide to truncate N-terminus or C-terminus of the specified region.

 Here are the two ways you can run the script...
 ```